leomrtns/super_distance/README.md

 information in the input trees.

 ### note for beta testers:
-This software is still not ready for public consumption; the main limitations (specially when the program doesn't behave like describe in this readme) are marked with the symbol &#x26D4;.
+This software is still not complete, probably not ready for public consumption; the main limitations (specially when the program doesn't behave like described in this readme) are marked with the symbol &#x26D4;.
 Currently it assumes newick files, and uses only the distance-based estimation.

 ## Installation